Chubbsafes: History

-Early Years: 1818-1938
+Early years: 1818–1938

 In 1818, Charles Chubb and his younger brother, Jeremiah Chubb, founded the Chubb Company and opened a workshop for making locks on Temple Street in Wolverhampton, England.
 Two years later, they opened a shop at 57 St.Paul's Churchyard in London.

 In 1835, Charles Chubb expanded the business and took out a patent for a burglary-resistant safe.
 A safe works was opened shortly afterwards, in 1837, in London and in 1839 the brothers patented their first fire safe.

 Following the death of Charles, the company remained in the family, being taken over by his son, John Chubb, in 1846, and then his grandchildren, John Charles, George Hayter and Harry Withers Chubb in 1872.

-In 1882, the business became a private limited company and changed its name to Chubb & Sons Lock and Safe Company Ltd.
+In 1882, the business became a private limited company and changed its name to Chubb & Son's Lock and Safe Company Ltd.

-The London safe works moved to Wednesfield Road in Wolverhampton in 1908 and when the site was extended in 1938, it was joined by the lock works.
+The London safe works moved to Wednesfield Road in Wolverhampton in 1908, and when the site was extended in 1938, it was joined by the lock works.

-Expansion: 1950s-1990s
+Expansion: 1950s–1990s

 On 31 January 1950 a celebratory dinner was held at the Carlton Hotel in Johannesburg South Africa.
 The event was the inauguration of Mr F.M.W Petersen Director Austen Petersen Safe Company of South Africa with Chubb & Sons Lock and Safe Company of Great Britain.

 The first overseas factory opened in South Africa in 1950 which was followed by a second offshore plant, this time in Canada, four years later.

 Over the coming years, the Chubb Company made several acquisitions and was later acquired itself.
 Hobbs Hart & Co Ltd became a member of the Chubb Group in 1956, Chatwood-Milner Ltd in 1958 and Josiah Parkes & Sons (Holdings) Limited in 1965.

 The Racal Electronics Group then acquired Chubb & Sons Lock and Safe Company in 1984 and before US company, Williams Holdings, took it over in 1997.

-2000 – present Day
+21st century

 In 2000, the safes part of the company and a licence for the Chubbsafes brand was acquired by the Gunnebo Group.
 Since then, Chubbsafes has been introduced to new markets including China, Indonesia, Sweden, Germany and France.